-A lot of people are skeptical about cooking scrambled eggs with butter in a microwave.
+A lot of people are skeptical about microwave scrambled eggs with butter.
 Well, I was too.
 I thought eggs should only be cooked on stovetops not until I realized it took too much time (and yes, I usually wake up late – don’t judge me).

 Scrambled egg with butter is my favorite kind of breakfast.
 So, I took the risk of trying to cook (not just reheat) it in the microwave.